green-fox-academy/olajbanyasz/week-6/README.md

   - Health: 2d6 + 12
   - Luck: 1d6 + 6
 - Then it should show a submenu
-Menu items: Reroll stats, Continue, Quit
+Menu items: Reroll stats, Continue, Save, Quit

 #### Reroll stats
 - Given the rolled stats